Gravitational effects in birefringent quantum electrodynamics: Classical general linear electrodynamics and its gravity

 whose geometric-optical limit restricts the wave covector of light rays to satisfy a quartic dispersion relation

 rather than the familiar quadratic one that is enforced in a Lorentzian metric background geometry.
-The polynomial defined by the left hand side arises as the principal polynomial of the partial differential matter field equation (\ref{eq:motion}).
-Indeed, removing the abelian gauge ambiguity (in one way or another, see \cite{rubilar2002generally,itin2009light}), one obtains the explicit expression for the totally symmetric tensor field
+The polynomial defined by the left hand side arises as the principal polynomial of the involutive form \cite{MScWierzba} of the partial differential matter field equation (\ref{eq:motion}).
+Indeed, after also removing the abelian gauge ambiguity (in one way or another, see \cite{rubilar2002generally,itin2009light}), one obtains the explicit expression for the totally symmetric tensor field

-that defines the quartic dispersion relation above.
-If the constitutive tensor $G$ is chosen such that the electromagnetic field equations have a well-posed initial value problem, it follows that the principal polynomial is hyperbolic \cite{gaarding1951linear}.
+that defines the quartic dispersion relation above, up to an undetermined factor of an everywhere non-zero spacetime function.
+If the area metric structures $G$ and $\omega$ are chosen such that the electromagnetic field equations have a well-posed initial value problem, it follows that the principal polynomial is hyperbolic \cite{gaarding1951linear}, which indeed is also the first of the aforementioned conditions on the geometry to give rise to a physical dispersion relation.
+We make use of the hyperbolicity requirement in conjunction with the freedom to choose the undetermined overall function, by requiring the sign convention

-The quartic structure then generically admits two different future-directed light rays in the same spatial direction, which effect is known as birefringence.
+for any covector $h$ in the non-empty hyperbolicity cone \cite{gaarding1951linear} of any such polynomial at any spacetime point $x$.
+In any case, the quartic structure of the massless dispersion relation (\ref{masslessdisp}) generically admits two different future-directed light rays in the same spatial direction, which effect is known as birefringence.
 Either of them corresponds to a particular wave covector $k$, which in turn is related by \cite{punzi2009propagation}

-to the polarization $a$ that of the light ray.
-As was shown in \cite{RRS}, by employing an interplay of results from the convex analysis of hyperbolic polynomials and real algebraic geometry, the quartic dispersion relation already dictates that the action for the worldline $x(\lambda)$ of a light ray is
+to the polarization $a$ of the same light ray at that spacetime point.
+The quartic dispersion relation finally dictates the action for the worldline $x(\lambda)$ of a light ray, namley